 2018 SVPYP Fundraising

-To help us, you don’t need to buy candy, magazines, or anything you don’t need.
-Instead, if you’re interested in our work, a simple donation of any amount would be greatly appreciated.
-Your donation will go directly towards assisting teens in the Seattle area.
+To support Youth Philanthropists you don’t need to buy candy, magazines, or anything you don’t need.
+Instead, if you’re interested in their work, a simple donation of any amount would be greatly appreciated.
+100% Your donation will go directly towards the group’s total grantmaking budget for the year.

 Donations are preferably accepted on-line through a secure donation page on the SVP Website.
 You can make a donation to SVP Youth Philanthropists HERE, and please just be sure to use the drop-down menu to designate your donation to Social Venture Kids (our former moniker).